saika-m/lockstep-test/README.md

 ## 👥 Contributing

-We welcome contributions to improve LockstepTest!
+We welcome contributions to improve Lockstep Test!
 Here's how to get involved:

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/amazing-feature`